samjwu/CMakeGuide/README.md

 ### Stage 4 - Add Tests with GoogleTest

-This section describes adding tests to the project with GoogleTest.
+This section describes adding tests to the project with [GoogleTest](https://github.com/google/googletest).
 To skip the explanation and immediately start adding tests, skip to [the Stage 4 README](./Stage4/README.md).

 ```
 cd Stage4
 ```

-This section involves integrating [GoogleTest](https://github.com/google/googletest) into the project for adding unit tests.
+This section involves integrating a third-party library, [GoogleTest](https://github.com/google/googletest), into the project using CMake.

+The GoogleTest library will be integrated into the project via the `CMakeLists.txt` file, instructing the CMake build system generator to fetch and configure the library from its repository at [https://github.com/google/googletest](https://github.com/google/googletest).

 GoogleTest is Google's C++ mocking and testing framework.
+Mocking provides objects to simulate the behavior of real objects without needing to rely on actual dependencies, to allow focus on testing.
+The testing framework provides tools to write unit tests, designed to validate that code works as expected.